casstanje/casstanje-shell/README.md

 - Sometimes the mprisbar ignores it max size, if for example the track title is extremely long
 - Still notification image scaling issues T-T
 ### Features
-- Seperate the user's settings, and the settings definition.
-Basically, have a settings.json that defines which settings exists, and a user-settings.json that defines what values the user has chosen
 - Stopwatch / Countdown timer in bar
 - Notification sounds